 We manufacture a broad, state-of-the-art line of tight buffered fiber optic cables.
 We produce what we believe to be the industry's widest array of indoor/outdoor tight buffered fiber optic cables with features and performance characteristics to address the needs of the enterprise market in particular, and to a lesser extent other markets.
 Our fiber optic cables range from small single fiber cables for patch cords to large high fiber count fiber optic cables for major network trunks and from fiber optic cables used in computer facilities and datacenters to those used in underground installations.
-We also offer aerial self-supporting fiber optic cables for easy installation on pole lines, military tactical fiber optic cables, and specialty fiber optic cables for special applications, including, for example, in the industrial, petrochemical and mining markets.
+We also offer aerial self-supporting fiber optic cables for easy installation on pole lines, military ground tactical fiber optic cables, and other fiber optic cables for specialty applications, including, for example, in the industrial, petrochemical and mining markets.
+And our product offering includes fiber optic cables complying with or certified to various standards for specialty applications, including: U.S. Department of Defense MIL-PRF-85045/8A qualification for military ground tactical fiber optic cable; Det Norske Veritas (DNV) type approval certificate for marine shipboard and offshore platform applications; U.S. Mine Safety and Health Administration (MSHA) approval for use in mines; and ETL Listing for Tray Cable for industrial applications.
 This wide range of products makes us an attractive source for customers with unique as well as standard fiber optic cable requirements.